 17th and 18th June at 13:00-17:00

-Broomclose is a stunning Arts and Craft house with a garden classified as a Site of Special Scientific Interest (SSSI).
+Broomclose is a stunning Arts and Craft house.
 It is divided into idyllic pockets, from the Camelia Walk to the vegetable garden, and has a stunning view over the Vale of Porlock.
 As there is a milder eco-climate here you will also find unusual sub-tropical trees and plants.
 It has been described as “bee heaven” by local beekeepers due to the huge array of bee-friendly plants, and you will be able to see the bees and their hives in the garden.
 David, garden host and passionate beekeeper, will be around to answer your questions on this incredibly important aspect of conservation.

 - Model Farm, Perry Green, Wembdon, Bridgwater TA5 2BA

 Model Farm is a beautiful four acre garden that has been lovingly created in the last seven years.
 You can explore the wonderful wild flower meadow, stunning flower beds and the incredible 700 trees, which have all been planted by the owners on what was once agricultural land.
 Don’t forget to find the fabulous wild life pond too.
 On the day there won’t only be the chance to wander through this amazing garden, but you can explore the plant sale, display of vintage engines and local cider makers, as well as get involved in croquet on the lawn.